 - This development will construct an enhanced pedestrian crossing across Gallatin Pike near or between Strouse Avenue and Straightway Avenue per FHWA's Guide for Improving Pedestrian Safety at Uncontrolled Crossing Locations.
 Include the plans for this crossing with the Final SP submittal. - The development team will continue to coordinate with NDOT on improving the off-set intersection of McClurkan Avenue and Trevecca Avenue.
-This improvement shall be included with the Final SP submittal.

-- In the traffic study, a safety and crash concern was identified at the intersection of Gallatin Pike and Carolyn Avenue, which will be worsened with the trips generated from this development.
+This improvement shall be included with the Final SP submittal. - In the traffic study, a safety and crash concern was identified at the intersection of Gallatin Pike and Carolyn Avenue, which will be worsened with the trips generated from this development.
 This development will contribute \$50,000 towards safety improvements at this intersection. - There are significant delays and concerns with the existing configuration of the Douglas Avenue and Ellington Parkway interchanges and the amount of trips anticipated to travel through/to these intersections.
 Developer shall modify the NB and SB interchange intersections within the Douglas Avenue existing ROW to add left turn lane storage. - Developer shall work with TDOT and NDOT to determine feasibility of modifying the Ellington Parkway off-ramps (at Douglas) to have left and right turn lanes striped in the existing ROW. - Concurrent with the review of the Final SP phase, complete an interchange study for the NB and SB ramps of Ellington Parkway and Douglas Ave. to assess the future need and feasibility of geometric and/or operational improvements (such as signalization).
-The scope of this study should be agreed upon by NDOT and TDOT. - All on-street parking is maintained by NDOT.
-NDOT reserves the right to meter any on-street parking within the study area. - All off-site improvements identified in the traffic study are to be included in the building permit plan set.
+The scope of this study should be agreed upon by NDOT and TDOT. - MCSP requirements along Gallatin Pike are called out incorrectly.
+Between Douglas Avenue and Straightway Avenue, the total ROW per MCSP is 120 feet (60 feet from the centerline of Gallatin).
+The full 60 feet from centerline to property line must be fulfilled and appropriate dedications will need to be made. - All on-street parking is maintained by NDOT.
+NDOT reserves the right to meter any on-street parking within the study area - All off-site improvements identified in the traffic study are to be included in the building permit plan set.
 Call out off-site improvements that are to be done with the Final SP submittal.
-These improvements include the following: - O At Gallatin Pike & McClurkan Avenue/Chester Avenue: Modify existing signal to include protected/permissive LT phasing on NB and SB approaches; and, include pedestrian phasing.
+These improvements include the following: - At Gallatin Pike & McClurkan Avenue/Chester Avenue: Modify existing signal to include protected/permissive LT phasing on NB and SB approaches; and, include pedestrian phasing.
 Install a crosswalk across NB approach.
 Include ped signal heads, push buttons, ADA ramps & detectable warning mats. - At Gallatin Pike & Strouse Avenue: EB approach of Strouse should be widened to include a RTL with a storage length of 150'.
 Install a crosswalk across the EB approach with ADA ramps and detectable mats. - At Gallatin Pike & Straightway Ave: WB approach of Straightway should be striped to include a RTL with 50' storage.
 Install a crosswalk across the WB approach with ADA ramps & detectable warning mats. - At Douglas Ave & Trevecca Ave: If feasible in existing ROW, the SB approach should be widened to include a SB RTL with 75' of storage.
-Install detectable warning mats on both sides of crosswalk. - o McClurkan Ave & Trevecca Ave and Strouse Ave & Trevecca Ave: Install crosswalks across all approaches with ADA ramps and detectable warning mats.
+Install detectable warning mats on both sides of crosswalk. - McClurkan Ave & Trevecca Ave and Strouse Ave & Trevecca Ave: Install crosswalks across all approaches with ADA ramps and detectable warning mats.